Common Types of Brake Lining Materials

 • Exceptional heat resistance: Carbon-carbon linings can handle extremely high temperatures, making them ideal for racing and high-performance vehicles.

-• Excellent friction properties: These linings provide exceptional stopping power, especially at high speeds.
+• Excellent friction properties: These linings offer exceptional stopping power, especially at high speeds.

 • Long lifespan: Carbon-carbon linings can last significantly longer than other materials in demanding environments.